 “Are you a lesbian?”—Does hair determine your sexual orientation?
 I did not know there was a lesbian monopoly on short hair.
 Expecting every woman with short hair to be a lesbian does a huge disservice to… well, every lesbian.
 Straight people are allowed to have all the different haircuts but all lesbians must have the same hair?
 Take notice hetero people: If you cut your hair too short you automatically become gay.

-“Do you want to be a man?/ Are you transgender?”—No, I love being a female.
+“Do you want to be a man?/ Are you transgender?”—No, I love being a woman.
 But even if it were the case, there would be nothing wrong with it and it would be none of your business and not your position or right to infer that.
 Again, how does my hair define my gender or my sex?

 “Are you depressed?”—I don’t even know how to respond to this.
 I have never felt happier or more empowered than I do now.
 As a person who has struggled with a lot of self-doubt for years, having my mental health questioned like that is uncomfortable and weird.
 Honestly people, when you see someone with a shaved head, don’t blurt these things at them.
 If you are worried about someone talk to them.
 But don’t base your assumptions on a haircut, please.